Netball New Zealand: NZ Secondary Schools Netball Champs

 Established in 1993, the New Zealand Secondary Schools (NZSS) Netball Champs is one of the most hotly contested annual tournaments on the Netball New Zealand calendar.
 The event provides an opportunity for the best secondary school teams from the Upper North Island, Lower North Island and South Island to go head-to-head in a battle for the trophy.

-Netball NZ Champs
+Netball NZ Championships

-U19: Since 1993, the Netball NZ U19 Champs have provided opportunities for the country's best to go head-to-head.
-Between 15 and 20 Centres compete in this four-day, indoor tournament; an excellent pathway not just for players, but also coaches, umpires and other officials to gain experience at the next level.
+The Netball New Zealand Under-19 Championships, established in 1993, is an annual indoor tournament involving regional netball centres from across New Zealand.
+Typically, between 15 and 20 teams compete over four days.
+The competition serves as a development event for players, as well as for coaches, umpires, and officials.

 U17: The Netball NZ U17 Champs (est. 2009) is Netball New Zealand's largest event and continues to grow in popularity.
-Between 32 and 40 Netball Centres compete in this four-day, outdoor tournament - the only domestic event held outdoors.
+Between 32 and 40 Netball Centres compete in this four-day, outdoor tournament – the only domestic event held outdoors.
 The event is a key stepping stone for players along the development pathway.

 From 2020, Netball New Zealand announced that the Netball NZ U19 and U17 Champs would be replaced by the Netball NZ U18 Champs and the Netball NZ Open Champs.